 - Simplifying stacked row house and apartment uses into a single catch-all use called Multi-unit Housing

-- Creating a clear succession in the zones by providing incremental increases in scale from the (RF3) Small Scale Infill Development Zone to the (RA8) Medium Rise Apartment Zone for allowable height, site coverage and floor area ratio
+- Show a clear progression in the zones from the (RF3) Small Scale Infill Development Zone to the (RA8) Medium Rise Apartment Zone.
+This progression occurs by increasing the scale of housing allowed between each zone by increasing the height, site coverage and floor area ratio limits, for example.

-- Allowing both a secondary suite and garden suite to be developed in conjunction with a single detached house in the (RF3) Small Scale Infill Development Zone.
+- Allowing both a secondary suite and garden suite to be developed with a single detached house in the (RF1) Single Detached Residential Zone, (RF2) Low Density Infill Zone, and (RF3) Small Scale Infill Development Zone.

-- Including density minimums to help meet the stated purposes of the zones.
+- Including density minimums in some zones to help meet the stated purposes of the zones.

 - Incentivizing larger units that can accommodate larger households.

-- Amending separation space regulations to avoid the creation of unnecessary vacant space and allow for more efficient site layouts.
+- Simplifying separation space regulations to avoid the creation of unnecessary vacant space and allow for more efficient use of the site.

-- Incorporating key design regulations from the existing Medium Scale Residential Infill Overlay and Medium Density Residential Overlay into the underlying zones and retire the overlays.
+- Incorporating key design regulations from the existing Medium Scale Residential Infill Overlay and Medium Density Residential Overlay into the underlying zones and retiring the overlays.

 Public engagement for this project has involved: